About Senator Cruz

 Ted’s father was born in Cuba, fought in the revolution, and was imprisoned and tortured.
 He fled to Texas in 1957, penniless and not speaking a word of English.
 He washed dishes for 50 cents an hour, paid his way through the University of Texas, and started a small business in the oil and gas industry.
 Today, Ted’s father is a pastor in Dallas.

-In the Senate, Ted serves on the Committee on Commerce, Science, and Transportation; the Committee on Armed Services; the Committee on the Judiciary; the Special Committee on Aging; and the Committee on Rules and Administration.
+In the Senate, Ted serves on the Committee on Commerce, Science, and Transportation; the Committee on Armed Services; the Committee on the Judiciary; the Joint Economic Committee; and the Committee on Rules and Administration.

 Before being elected, Ted received national acclaim as the Solicitor General of Texas, the State's chief lawyer before the U.S. Supreme Court.
 Serving under Attorney General Greg Abbott, Ted was the nation’s youngest Solicitor General, the longest serving Solicitor General in Texas, and the first Hispanic Solicitor General of Texas.